sh-ix/repo-paper/qa-task/README.md

 **QA Engineer Home Assignment – Paper.id**

-Tasks 1-3 (Test Cases, Bug Reports, SQL Queries) documentation link:<br>
+- Tasks 1-3 (Test Cases, Bug Reports, SQL Queries) documentation link:<br>
 https://docs.google.com/spreadsheets/d/1VXn1fw0KEAG37lIs1ZI4y0YuUT12euXoKvaoq6QSJ2A/edit?usp=sharing

+- Optional task no. 4 has been written for test case 1 and 2
-Optional tasks 4-6 could not be made due to insufficient time.
+- Optional tasks no. 5-6 could not be made due to insufficient time.
 ## How to run the tests (UI, API or Performance Test)
 1. Clone the repository to your local
 2. Install Cypress and run the command inside the repository on your terminal:<br>